AI-in-Complex-Systems-Lab/FL-Project/README.md

 - If scikit is a issue, try
 - pip install --upgrade scikit-learn
 - pip install tensorflow
 -
 - If HDF5 is a issue, try
-- TO BE CONTINUE...
+- To download HDF5 in version 1.12
+- And make h5py version 3.10.0

 _ If Wheel is a issue, try
 - python3 -m pip install --upgrade wheel